-Knowledge and Understanding On completion of this module, students should be able to demonstrate a knowledge and understanding of:
+On completion of this module, students should be able to demonstrate a knowledge and understanding of:

-- A range of professional skills including generic and discipline-specific tools and strategies for research, information processing and communication relevant to their discipline. - Knowledge of how to become self-employed, start up a business, source suppliers and materials, presentation and packaging, depending on products or service sector. - Marketing strategies and communication methods, funding sources, pricing work, managing finances and producing a cash flow forecast.
+- A range of professional skills including generic and discipline-specific tools and strategies for research, information processing and communication relevant to their discipline. - Knowledge of how to become self-employed, presentation, marketing strategies and communication methods, funding sources, pricing work and producing and managing finances. - How to market themselves, how to assess and apply for job opportunities, presentation and interview skills.